richardcavell/BASICloader/README.txt

 are code for a machine-language program.
 The main part of the program is a loop that pokes these values into memory.

-When given a machine language program (or "binary blob"), BASICloader will automatically construct the BASIC program.
-The program can then be published in printed form, and typed in by an enthusiastic computer user.
+When given a machine language program (or any other data), BASICloader will automatically construct a BASIC program.
+The program that BASICloader creates, if it is typed in and run, will set up that machine language program (or data) in memory.
+The BASIC program can be published in printed form, and typed in by an enthusiastic computer user.

 You still have to create the machine-language program, of course.
 BASICloader can take many different types of file as input.